SelimChraibi/real-time-human-detection/Project Report.md

 cam  = cv2.resize(cam, (height, width), interpolation = cv2.INTER_CUBIC)
 ```

-### Refinement
+### Refinement and parameter tuning

+- Most of the parameter tuning effort went into the choice of the best number of unfrozen layers in convolutional network.
+Since the data is pretty similar to that with which the pre-trained networks where trained, it is not necessary to train many of the last layers.
+Moreover, because the dataset is small, when too many layers are unfrozen, the model overfits the data.

+- Not much hyper-parameter tuning was needed apart from that.
+The values recommended by Keras (learning rate, intensity of the regularisation for examples)  gave the best results.

-It is interesting to note that because of the limited size of the dataset, it is difficult to train a very deep network such as ResNet50.
+- It is interesting to note that because of the limited size of the dataset, it is difficult to train a very deep network such as ResNet50.

-Here are the learning curves for this mode (evolution of the accuracy and loss during the training iteration, on the training and testing set):
+Here are the learning curves for this model (evolution of the accuracy and loss during the training iteration, on the training and testing set):
 ![10](https://i.imgur.com/AJYWBFJ.png)
 This is a good example of overfitting: after a few iterations, the results become very good on the training set but stay very bad on the validation set.

-We will, therefore, prefer smaller networks.
+We, therefore, prefer smaller networks.

-The pre-trained model used in this project is MobilNet.
+- The pre-trained model used in this project is MobilNet.
 This architecture was introduced in 2017, therefore after the [Learning Deep Features for Discriminative Localization](http://cnnlocalization.csail.mit.edu/Zhou_Learning_Deep_Features_CVPR_2016_paper.pdf) paper (2015) and is more performant (similar accuracy but smaller computation cost) than the architectures proposed in the paper.

 ## IV.
 Results